DefinitelyNotRandomNickname/Soundboard/README.md

 include `.mp3` and `.wav`.

 ## In app
+During playing audio program presses key `F8`, if you have push to talk options in apps.

 To play a track, follow these steps:

 1. Select a track from the list.
 2. Press the assigned key to play the selected track (default key is `F12`).
+3. To enable dB increase check dB enabled